 Of the randomized patients, 4963 (54%) were female and 533 (6%) were Black.
 The mean age was 67 with 5704 (62%) age \geq 65.
 At baseline, 1195 (13%) had diabetes, 1326 (14%) had isolated systolic hypertension, 1469 (16%) had coronary heart disease, and 728 (8%) had cerebrovascular disease.
 Baseline mean blood pressure was 174/98 mmHg in both treatment groups.
 The mean length of follow-up was 4.8 years.
-At the end of study or at the last visit before a primary endpoint, 77% of the group treated with losartan potassium and 73% of the group treated with atenolol were still taking study medication.
-Of the patients still taking study medication, the mean doses of losartan potassium and atenolol were both about 80 mg/day, and 15% were taking atenolol or losartan as monotherapy, while 77% were also receiving hydrochlorothiazide (at a mean dose of 20 mg/day in each group).
-Blood pressure reduction measured at trough was similar for both treatment groups but blood pressure was not measured at any other time of the day.
-At the end of study or at the last visit before a primary endpoint, the mean blood pressures were 144.1/81.3 mmHg for the group treated with losartan potassium and 145.4/80.9 mmHg for the group treated with atenolol; the difference in systolic blood pressure (SBP) of 1.3 mmHg was significant (p<0.001), while the difference of 0.4 mmHg in diastolic blood pressure (DBP) was not significant (p=0.098).
+At the end of study or at the last visit before a primary endpoint, 77% of the group treated with losartan potassium and 73% of the group treated with atenolol were still taking study medication, the mean dose of losartan potassium and atenolol were both about 80 mg/day, and 15% were taking atenolol or losartan as monotherapy, while 77% were also receiving hydrochlorothiazide (at a mean dose of 20 mg/day in each group).
+Blood pressure duction measured at trough was similar for both treatment groups but blood pressure was not measured at any other time of the day.
+At the end of study or at the lard visit before a primary endpoint, the mean lood pressure (SBP) of 1.3 mmHg for the group treated with atenolol; the difference in systolic blood pressure (SBP) of 1.3 mmHg was significant (p<0.091), while the difference of 0.4 mmHg in diastolic blood pressure (BBP) was not significant (p=0.098).

 The primary endpoint was the first occurrence of cardiovascular death, nonfatal stroke, or nonfatal myocardial infarction.
 Patients with nonfatal events remained in the trial, so that there was also an examination of the first event of each type even if it was not the first event (e.g., a stroke following an initial myocardial infarction would be counted in the analysis of stroke).
 Treatment with losartan potassium resulted in a 13% reduction (p=0.021) in risk of the primary endpoint compared to the atenolol group (see Figure 1 and Table 3); this difference was primarily the result of an effect on fatal and nonfatal stroke.
-Treatment with losartan potassium reduced the risk of stroke by 25% relative to atenolol (p=0.001) (see Figure 2 and Table 3).
+Treatment with losartan potassium reduced the risk of stroke by 25% relative to a tenolol (p=0.001) (see Figure 2 and Table 3).